 Carnoisseur have a full range of 1Form Alloy Wheels.
 To view the 1Form Alloy Wheels we offer simply make your selection below.
-You can purchase 1Form Alloy Wheels on-line or through our network of Carnoisseur Outlets.
+You can purchase 1Form Alloy Wheels on-line or through our network of Carnoisseur Fitting Centres.

 To find out more about Alloy Wheels click here to view our Carnoisseur Alloy Wheels Guide.

 Alloy wheels are wheels for cars and vans that are designed to provide additional strength, weight savings and a much improved look for your vehicle.
 They are normally made from an alloy of aluminium mixed with other elements in order to achieve optimum strength and durability.

 Steel wheels tend to be made of (you’ve guessed it!) steel, whereas alloy wheels are usually made from an alloy of aluminium and other elements.
 Alloy wheels therefore tend to be lighter and stronger.
 The material that alloy wheels are made of also allows for a greater range of designs that not only look great, but often allow greater air flow to the brakes and improved dissipation of heat, which improves braking performance.

 When we talk about the size of an alloy wheel, we are usually referring to the diameter, and this is normally measured in inches.
 The size of alloy wheels varies from around 10” right the way up to 23”, but not all wheels will fit all cars!
 Use our vehicle selector to view the range of wheels that are suitable for your car or van.
 In most cases a small range of sizes will be available - once you’ve selected your vehicle you will be able to filter by size or alternatively simply select a wheel from the results shown and the available sizes will be displayed.